-Are accelerated flight training programs for you?
+why accelerated flight training programs in the USA are for you

-Why English Matters in Aviation
+Why English Matters in your Program

 with 747planeSpeaking proper English matters even during your preflight!